davidvandebunte/davidvandebunte.gitlab.io/jb/notes/containerize-application.md

 You need to easily run on Amazon Linux (amazonlinux) to test new packages built there (such as for machine learning).

+Have you ever hacked something into working, and forgotten what you did?
+You can always use the `history` command to review how you changed machine state to get to the working "island" that you're on.
+With docker, the `history` command is naturally limited to the hacks you did to get your specific problem working (not all commands across the system).
+These commands are the `actions` you took to control the state to where you wanted it; now you can cut down on that history just like you cut down on the actions in a git history (removing back and forth i.e. compressing).

 #### Required for CI/CD

 Because CI/CD needs a stable environment, it will almost always be using containers.